 • The algorithm does not use personal data such as name, address and age.

-• The profiles of candidates shown by the KVB are anonymous.
+• The profiles of the candidates displayed by the KVB are anonymous.

-• Employers or intermediaries decide which profile to proceed with.
+• Employers or recruitment agencies decide which profile to proceed with.
 The algorithm does not determine this.

 Operations